arahe1/CP2GroupProject/README.md

 If you don't have it setup already for some reason do the following:
 Conda Environment Setup

-conda create -n columnar_env;
+conda create -n columnar_env

-conda activate columnar_env;
+conda activate columnar_env

-conda install jupyterlab;
+conda install jupyterlab

-pip install awkward uproot;
+pip install awkward uproot

 Jupyter Lab Start